 Thick layers/fabrics, textures, accessories and generally darker colors (black/gray).
 It’s smart to keep rich and deep colors around like plum, merlot, burgundy, and forest green around.

 SHOP THE BOOTS—1) Thursday Boot Co.
 President Men’s 6” Lace-up Boot | 2) Thursday Boot Co.
 Captain Men’s 6″ Cap-Toe Boot | 3) Pikolinos Alpes Moc-Toe Men’s Boot | 4) Thursday Boot Co.
 Duke Men’s Chelsea Boot | 5) Clark’s Originals Men’s Desert Boot | 6) Wolverine 1000 Mile Boots | 7) Allen Edmonds Dalton Boot

 A solid pair of go-to boots will get you through the fall and winter season in impeccable style.
-I recently put out a post on 7 awesome fall/winter boot styles.
-You’ve got endless options from a work boot to a dress boot, chukka to a chelsea.
+I recently put out a post on 7 awesome fall/winter boot styles for men.
+You’ve got endless options from a work boot to a dress boot, chukka to a chelsea or even a moc toe.
 Hard to go wrong with any of those.
 Take your pick.